Lusi (Heinola)

-Lusi is a village (kylä) located in the Finnish municipality Heinola in the Päijänne Tavastia region, in the Province of Southern Finland.
+Lusi is a village (kylä) located in the Finnish municipality Heinola in the Päijät-Häme region, in the former Province of Southern Finland.
 It is where Finnish national road 5 meets Finnish national road 4.

 In 2009 Lusi was nominated village of the year.

 History

 Lusi was first mentioned in 1470.
 It was originally a farm name, derived from a folk form of the Christian given name Ambrosius (Brusi > Blusi > Lusi).

 Lusi was a part of Heinolan maalaiskunta until its consolidation with the town of Heinola in 1997.